 - access to traditional subsistence areas

-The BLM addresses comprehensive travel and transportation management through a land use planning process that produces area specific Resource Management Plans.
-Each plan considers existing and proposed access needs, and identifies Off-Highway Vehicle area designations for the entire planning area.
+The BLM addresses comprehensive travel and transportation management through a land use planning process that produces regional Resource Management Plans (RMP).
+Each RMP involves public participation and input to identify existing and proposed access needs.
+The RMP uses this information to determine Off-Highway Vehicle area designations for the planning area.
 The three types of Off-Highway Vehicle designations are:

 - OPEN - Use of motorized vehicles is unrestricted

 - LIMITED - Motorized vehicle use and activities have limitations identified